jeev20/CryptocurrencyAssetReporter/readme.md

 Step 1.
 Copy or Clone the contents of this repository

 Step 2.
-Open the project in Robcorp Lab and open the tasks.robot file
+Open the project in VS Code and open the tasks.robot file

 Step 3.
 Change the variables as required
          year (string),